Topics covered: Internal Degrees of Freedom

 And we talked about how the different ways in which a molecule can store energy were called modes.

 And so, in general, if we have a molecule that has N atoms, it has 3N degrees of freedom or 3N modes.

+There are 3N total modes.
+I just said three of them were translational modes.
 Now, how do we separate those remaining modes between rotation and vibration?
-The way we do it this.

 Therefore, if we use, in a linear molecule, three of them for translation, two of them for rotation, the number of vibrational modes are what is left over.